ag-grid/ag-grid/packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 $ag-accent-color > $ag-checkbox-checked-color

 Variables starting `$ag-dialog-` and `$ag-dialog-title-` have been removed.
 Instead of using these variables, use a css selector like `.ag-panel { ... }` or `.ag-panel-title { ... }`.
 The full list of removed variables is: $ag-dialog-background-color, $ag-dialog-border-size, $ag-dialog-border-style, $ag-dialog-border-color, $ag-dialog-title-background-color, $ag-dialog-title-foreground-color, $ag-dialog-title-height, $ag-dialog-title-font-family, $ag-dialog-title-font-size, $ag-dialog-title-font-weight, $ag-dialog-title-padding, $ag-dialog-title-icon-size,

+$ag-header-background-image: removed.
+Apply a style to .ag-header instead

 ## CSS class renames